 - 1/4 tsp pepper

-- Mix Parmesan cheese, bread crumbs, paprika, parsley, pepper and garlic powder and place on a plate.
+- Mix parmesan cheese, bread crumbs, paprika, parsley, pepper, and garlic powder and place on a plate.

 - Place pork chops in a glass baking dish (making sure to leave 1 inch around each chop) and cook according to thickness.
 NOTE: For more crispy pork chops, bake on a greased wire rack over a baking sheet.

-- Bake at 350 for 15-20 minutes (or when internal temperature reaches 145 degrees).
+- Bake at 350°F for 15-20 minutes (or when internal temperature reaches 145°F).